AstroNomen/AstroNomen.github.io/content/about/index.md

 Hello!
 Here is Zhifan (Charles) Dai.
 For convenience, you can just call me Zhifan, or my English name Charles directly.
 And now I am a master student of photonics engineering at University Ghent.

-Welcome to my personal blog website in English, where I archive my personal resarch collections and works.
+Welcome to my personal blog website in English, where I archive my personal academic research collections and works.